 8.6 Reporting Responsibilities

 8.6.1.
-The Committee Chairman shall report formally to the Board on its proceedings after each meeting on all matters within its duties and responsibilities;
+The Committee Chairman shall report formally to the Finance Committee on its proceedings after each meeting on all matters within its duties and responsibilities.

 8.6.2.
-The Committee shall make whatever recommendations to the Board it deems appropriate on any area within its remit where action or improvement is needed;
+The Committee shall make whatever recommendations to the Finance Committee or the Board it deems appropriate on any area within its remit where action or improvement is needed.

 8.6.3.
-The Committee shall compile a report on its activities to be included in the Hospital’s Annual Report.
+The Committee shall review any report on its activities to be included in the Hospital’s Annual Report.

 8.7 Other Matters

 8.7.1.
 Have access to sufficient resources in order to carry out its duties, including access to the Hospital’s secretariat for assistance as required;

 8.7.2. be provided with appropriate and timely training, both in the form of an induction programme for new members and on an ongoing basis for all members;